Facebook

 Types of Sit and Stand Strollers

-There are some subtle differences in sit and stand strollers.
-These include:
+There are some subtle differences between sit and stand stroller designs.

-You might find an ergonomic handle for a child to hold onto, a padded bench seat, and sometimes a backrest.
-Harnesses for both children come as standard on many models.
+You might find an ergonomic child handle, a padded bench seat, or a backrest.
+Harnesses for both children are standard on most models.

 The front seat might recline, but the trade-off is reduced room on the bench seat at the back.